 Franchises are in some ways like distributorships, but in other ways are quite different.
 Franchises can appear quite attractive because typically you will have the advantage of the use of a well-known brand, together with accompanying marketing material, and the benefit of extensive advertising and marketing by the franchisor – think major fast food chains, for example.

 Although there is a Franchising Code of Conduct offering some protection for franchisees, franchises can be very demanding.
 Because the franchisee gets the benefit of the franchisor’s branding, franchise agreements are typically closely prescriptive of a wide range of aspects of the business, down to the layout of the premises, signage, staff uniforms, equipment and the like.
+There are a few perks to this as well.
+For example, uniforms can be handed over to a linen service company that can clean them all in short order and deliver them ready to be worn again.
+This saves you from having to provide a means of cleaning the uniforms yourself, or you could have each employee take care of their work uniforms at home in exchange of you purchasing one for the entire team.

 So, before you set up a small business, and before you start thinking about contracts and other legal details, it’s good to think carefully about the various business models, and which might suit you and your intended business best.